Post-inflationary production of particle Dark Matter: non-minimal Natural and Coleman--Weinberg inflationary scenarios: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we studied single-field natural inflation model with non-minimal coupling between the inflaton and the gravity sector.
-Two forms of non-minimal coupling - $\xi \vp^2 {\cal R}$ and $ \alpha\lt( 1+ \cos\lt(\frac{\vp}{f_a}\rt)\rt)$ were factored in.
-For both the inflationary scenarios, considering CMB bounds, we explored the parameter space of $\yc$, $\mc$, and $\lO$, for the production of a fermionic \dm~particle $\c$ during post-inflationary reheating era, as a potential candidate for the \cdm~of the present universe.
+In this work, we studied single-field slow roll inflationary model with non-minimal coupling between the inflaton and the gravity sector.
+Two forms of non-minimal coupling - $\xi \vp^2 {\cal R}$ and $ \alpha\lt( 1+ \cos\lt(\frac{\vp}{f_a}\rt)\rt)$ were factored in for non-minimal natural inflation.
+Additionally, for non-minimal Coleman–Weinberg inflation, we assumed the form of the non-minimal coupling is $\xi \vp^2 {\cal R}$.
+For those inflationary scenarios, considering CMB bounds, we explored the parameter space of $\yc$, $\mc$, and $\lO$, for the production of a fermionic \dm~particle $\c$ during post-inflationary reheating era, as a potential candidate for the \cdm~of the present universe.
 Key findings of this investigation are summarized below: \begin{itemize}